PavanSacharya/Digital-Calculator/README.md

 # Digital-Calculator
-<h1>CASIO Calculator</h1>
-<h4>This is a simple, web-based calculator application built using HTML, CSS, and JavaScript, inspired by CASIO calculators.
-The calculator supports basic arithmetic operations, including addition, subtraction, multiplication, division, and percentage calculations.</h4>
-<h2>Features</h2>

 # CASIO Calculator

 This is a simple, web-based calculator application built using HTML, CSS, and JavaScript, inspired by CASIO calculators.
 The calculator supports basic arithmetic operations, including addition, subtraction, multiplication, division, and percentage calculations.